prshv1/Prompt-Enhancer/README.md

 - Try refreshing the page after updating settings

 **API Key Errors**
-- Verify your Together.ai API key is correct
+- Verify your OpenRouter API key is correct
-- Check your Together.ai account has sufficient credits
+- Check your OpenRouter account has sufficient credits
 - Use the "Test Connection" button to verify the key

 **Button Not Appearing**